digishek/C8_Emulator/README.md

 Scale - Multiplier for display scaling since 64x32 is too small for modern devices (10-20 recommended)

-Delay - Delay for inbuilt timers .
+Delay - Wait a specified number of milliseconds before returning. .
 This values depends on the game(1-10 Recommended)

 Filename - Name of the .ch8 file you want to run .